Want personalized picks that fit your family?

 The parents' guide to what's in this app.

 - Parents say

 What's it about?

 All users can view popular photos and videos shared by other users on Instagram.
-Users who create logins can also share their own photos and videos which can be seconds long or as long as 60 minutes.
+Users who create logins also can share their own photos and videos which can be seconds long or as long as 60 minutes.
 You can also live-stream video, which will disappear after the stream ends or share private photos that will disappear.
 If you create a collection of videos, you can have a channel that other users can subscribe to on a feature called IGTV.
-After taking or choosing a photo, you can modify the lighting, contrast, and color with pre-set effects, which usually make the photo look high-quality and interesting.
-You can also add a border, blur effects, and brightness.
-Users then add a caption and instantly share the photo on Instagram and, if desired, via email or other social networks. @music is a feature that allows musicians to share photos and videos specifically related to their bands or performances, which may give rise to more focused content.
+After taking or choosing a photo, you can modify the lighting, contrast, and color with preset effects, which usually make the photo look high-quality and interesting.
+You also can add a border, blur effects, and brightness.
+Users then add a caption, share the photo on Instagram and, if desired, via email or other social networks. @music is a feature that allows musicians to share photos and videos specifically related to their bands or performances, which may give rise to more focused content.
 Photos and videos are public by default, but you can choose to make your posts private in settings, as well as choose to share photos and videos with 15 or fewer friends via Instagram Direct.
 People can also save other users' photos.
 Similar to Snapchat, Instagram offers "Stories" which is a series of photos or videos strung together and only lasts 24 hours.
 Users can remove followers, turn off comments, and like others' comments.
 The term "Finsta" applies to accounts kids use under made-up names where they share content they only want to share with certain people.
 Finsta accounts are also used to post racier content and bully people.
 While active in the app, a green status dot is visible next to your name -- and to your friends -- and you can turn that feature off in settings.

 Is it any good?